ossrs/srs-docs/versioned_docs/version-5.0/doc/hls.md

 Of course, you can't reduce it too much, as it may cause insufficient buffering for the player or skipping when the player's network is poor, possibly resulting in playback failure.
 The lower the latency, the higher the chance of buffering.
 HLS latency cannot be less than 5 seconds, especially considering CDN and player compatibility.

+Even after adjusting, the HLS delay won't be less than 5 seconds, and the LLHLS protocol can't reduce it further.
+This is because LLHLS only tries to solve the impact of the initial GOP during playback.
+In the above settings, we also reduced the GOP's impact through the encoder's configuration.
+However, network jitter and player strategy are reasons for the higher HLS delay, and they can't be solved.
 If you need latency within 5 seconds, consider using protocols like [HTTP-FLV](./flv.md), [SRT](./srt.md), or [WebRTC](./webrtc.md).

 ## ON HLS Notify